borti4938/n64adv_pcb/README.md

 On these modding boards the connection depends on your wire setup.
 If you have a resistor in the sync wire inside of your cable, you have to use the TTL _/CS_ output.
 This also holds if you have a true TTL setup.
-If you have no components in your cable to further attenuate the sync level, you have to connect _/CS (75ohm)_.
+If you have no components in your cable to further attenuate the sync level, you must connect _/CS (75ohm)_.
-Otherwise you may harm your setup.
+Otherwise, you may harm your setup.

 On installations with the flex cables follows that you have to close either SJ3 top (_/CS_) or bottom (_/CS (75ohm)_).
 Never close both!